solunaceae/dotfiles/README.md

 ## Future Plans

+- [X] Make Packer bootstrapping less of a hackjob
+    - Fixed by removing Packer!
+Switched to [lazy.nvim](https://github.com/folke/lazy.nvim)
 - [ ] Create some sort of branching strategy for each machine
     - [?]
 Alternatively, create separate install scripts for each OS
-- [ ] Make Packer bootstrapping less of a hackjob

-## Packer

-Packer's a lil wonky, and I definitely expect you to forget this.

-The first time you launch neovim after checking out this config, it'll break. hard. just run `PackerSync`, restart, rinse, and repeat.
-Eventually it'll start working, once it's caught up.
-I don't feel like finding a fix for that just yet, but eventually I will.

 # Dotfiles: Best Way to Store in a Bare Git Repository